open-make/openmakewebsite/content/blog/2023-02-08-m19-oxygen-concentrator/index.en.md

 In most of these calls and videos we automate update videos.
 At the website of  Maker's Asylum M19 initiative you can go to the M19 O2 project to see multiple videos of the different stages of the project.
 We have  four or five videos talking about the philosophy and similar things.
 {{< /expand >}}

+{{< card2 "Project process">}}
+We worked with the University of Cambridge professors and the open community of hardware enthusiasts in India and with smaller organizations.
+We used to have calls every night.

+We divided ourselves in smaller groups.
+The tech team used to have calls a different time than the management team.

+Having this kind of network helped everyone trying to make a difference.
+{{< /card2 >}}

 > How did you organize the entire process?

 {{< expand "Show answer">}}
 We were using telegram as the main source of communication.
 Apart from that, we had regular calls daily or at least two times per week.
 We divided ourselves in smaller groups, eventually when folks became bigger.
 The tech team used to have calls a different time and management team would have calls at a different time.
 {{< /expand >}}

+{{< card2 "Major issues">}}
+We had a lot of technical issuesn and consistency amongst other labs:it was an issue in terms of getting the same parts.

+We had a bunch of issues primarily on the supply chain side because we don't manufacture some of these things in India.
+{{< /card2 >}}

 > On the project level, what major bottlenecks have you come across?
 How did you resolve them?